LiskArchive/lips/proposals/lip-introduce_bft_module.md

         decreasing by key:
         if key <= h:
             return deserialized value
-    # in this case no BFT parameters are stored for the height h
+    # In this case no BFT parameters are stored for the height h
     Fail
 ```